marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

 ```
 You should also consider more F# friendly assertion library.
 I Love FsUnit, Expecto is also cool (awesome failed assertion messages).
 If You need to build complex API I advise You to move away from dependency injection and the whole "IServiceCollection" stuff in sake for composition.
 You may want to check my another post on this: https://mcode.it/blog/2020-12-11-fsharp_composition_root/.
 If You read it keep in mind one thing; I tend to do Inflexible composition root now and;
 1. For dependencies that I own (ie DB, Rabbit broker etc) I run the dependencies using docker.
 2. For dependencies that I don't own (ie other team service, salesforce, etc) I build simple mocks.
 Depending on the environment (dev or prod) I compose real stuff or mocked one.
-This has nice benefit; I am able to use 100% of my service locally.
+This has a nice benefit; I am able to use 100% of my service locally.

 ## 5. Conclusions
 We've built a simple API using simple tools - 0 generated projects using IDEs, 0 templates, 100% code which we control and understand.
 I hope You've also learned some bash tricks.
 Now!
 Let's compare this (I've removed the empty Program class in sake of fair comparison):